getcodelimit/getcodelimit.github.io/docs/why-function-length.md

 functions are harder to maintain.
 Also, there's always a refactoring possible to make functions smaller.

-## Why Code Limit?
+## Why CodeLimit?

 Because function length is such a simple code metric, many code quality tools measure it.
 But these tools measure a lot more metrics, sometimes so much metrics that developers are overwhemled and loose focus on the metrics that matter most.

-Code Limit measures only function length but it tries to be the best developer tool for measuring it.
+CodeLimit measures only function length but it tries to be the best developer tool for measuring it.
 By notifying developers when it's time to refactor, Code Limit prevents unmaintainable code.

-## How Code Limit measures function length
+## How CodeLimit measures function length

-Code Limit measures the lines of code for each function in your codebase and assigns each function to a category:
+CodeLimit measures the lines of code for each function in your codebase and assigns each function to a category:

 | Easy | Verbose | Hard-to-maintain <span style="color: #e5832f;">&#x26A0;</span> | Unmaintainable <span style="color: #ff0000;">&#x2716;</span> |